enfiskutensykkel/sfqtester/README.md

 sfqtester
 =========

 A program to create TCP connections on multiple ports.
-It's meant for testing of SFQ and SFQ-based AQMs, where packets are put in a virtual queue based on a hash of sender IP, receiver IP and receiver port (so-called Bloom filters).
+It's meant for testing of SFQ and SFQ-based AQMs (such as BLUE), where packets are put in a virtual queue based on a hash of sender IP, receiver IP and receiver port (so-called Bloom filters).
 To test this without having a bunch of hosts, it is easier to send to multiple receiver side ports.

+The reason for SFQ to hash just the triplet (sender IP, receiver IP, receiver port) and not including sender port, is that a host may create multiple TCP connections to the same port.
+Read more about SFQ and AQMs in general in the litterature.

 Note
 ----